AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 Here :cpp:`const MultiFab* crse` contains the Dirichlet boundary values at the coarse resolution, and :cpp:`int crse_ratio` (e.g., 2) is the refinement ratio between the coarsest solver level and the AMR level below it.
-The MultiFb crse does not need to have ghost cells itself.
+The MultiFab crse does not need to have ghost cells itself.
 If the coarse grid bc's for the solve are identically zero, :cpp:`nullptr` can be passed instead of :cpp:`crse`.